Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Tech Stats and Trends

-- In Georgia Tech's 11 games this season, it has four wins against the spread.
+- Georgia Tech has four wins against the spread in 11 games this season.

-- Georgia Tech's games this season have hit the over on five of 11 set point totals (45.5%).
+- Georgia Tech's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- In games that Georgia Tech churns out more than 236.8 yards, the team is 4-6 against the spread and 3-7 overall.
+- In games that Georgia Tech piles up over 236.8 yards, the team is 4-6 against the spread and 3-7 overall.

-- This year the Yellow Jackets have 14 turnovers, two fewer than the Bulldogs have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.